adamdelancey/ms3-tips/README.md

 ## Fixed Bugs
 After deployment, I found multiple bugs that needed addressing:

-1. When deleting a tip using the modal feature, the site deleted the first tip in the list, as opposed to the one that was clicked on.
+1. When deleting a Tip using the modal feature, the site deleted the first Tip in the list, as opposed to the one that was clicked on.
     - *Having recognised that when using the for loops for the modal, the ID is always the same, I amended the ID to read "modal{{loop.index}}".
-    This ensures that the correct tip is deleted.*
+    This ensures that the correct Tip is deleted.*
 2. When clicking the different filter buttons, the page loads to the top each time, which is quite annoying for the user.
     - *I amended the href to "{{ url_for('tips') }}#list" and added the same #list id to that div.
 This works much better for functionality.*
 3. My filter_tips function in app.py was not working successfully.
 The function was printing the correct category names from the database, but it wasn't loading the correct items properly.
-    - *Having realised the problem must be on the front end, I realised that the issue was that I was using a different variable name in my filter_tips function compared to the tips function.
+    - *Having realised the problem must be on the front end, I realised that the issue was that I was using a different variable name in my filter_tips function compared to the Tips function.
 I therefore then amended the names of the loops on the HTML page to category, to match both variables, and it worked.*